 NEW Approach: Ads Pay So Vids Can Stay

 Instead of trying to take down all copyright-protected videos that its members post, MySpace will let clips stay and give the creators of the original content a cut of the revenue from advertising that will be attached to the snippets.

-MySpaces new approach will be applied to videos produced by partners it makes in its new ad deal.
+Myspace’s new approach will be applied to videos produced by partners it makes in its new ad deal.
 Under this first partnership, MySpace users will be allowed to upload videos of MTV Networks shows.
 Technology from Auditude will detect and identify the clip, and overlay an ad onto it.
-The system will tag videos with an "attribution overlay," a semitransparent bar across the bottom of a video that give viewers information such as the episode's original air date and a link to buy the episode.
+The system will tag videos with an “attribution overlay,” a semitransparent bar across the bottom of a video that gives viewers information such as the episode’s original air date and a link to buy the episode.
 The overlays appear for about 10 to 15 seconds near the start of a video, and are followed by an ad.
 Revenue generated from the overlays and ads will be shared by MySpace, Auditude and the copyright holders.

 The directors of MySpace feel that the advantages of unprecedented access to copyright-protected content will outweigh any inconvenience the ads will pose to MySpace users.
 If this is a success, Internet users can expect to catch a commercial while watching video clips at other sites as well.